What we do for our clients

 A nurse was accused of neglect of an elderly aunt and charged in Superior Court.
-After years of reviewing thousands of pages of medical records, Attorney Tassel found the evidence that all of the conditions the woman suffered from were present when she was taken into his client's care.
-After a trial she was found not guilty and obtained her nursing license back.
+After years of reviewing thousands of pages of medical records, Attorney Tassel found evidence that all of the conditions the woman suffered from were present when she was taken into his client's care.
+After a trial, she was found not guilty and obtained her nursing license back.

 A young man was accused of hosting a party where alcohol was served and the gathering went out of control.
 Attorney Tassel was able to show through records that the client was not in Massachusetts at the time despite police believing they interviewed him at the scene.
 No charges were issued against him.

 A client was accused of trying to murder his own daughter after discovering her forbidden relationship with a young man.
 He was held in jail as a danger awaiting trial.
-At trial, Attorney Tassel revealed that her version of events were scientifically impossible and showed uncovered emails that proved the girl had lied to investigators.
+At trial, Attorney Tassel revealed that her version of events was scientifically impossible and showed uncovered emails that proved the girl had lied to investigators.
 He was found not guilty of all offenses.

 A U.S. Citizen accused of murder in the British Virgin Islands after a scuba diving accident was defended by Attorney Tassel and co-counsel, Attorney Timothy Bradl.
 Their investigation and strategy ultimately resulted in the dismissal of charges after trial.
 See about the fascinating case here:

 A man was accused of fighting the police officers that responded to his argument with his girlfriend.
 At trial Attorney Tassel presented evidence that the accusations were fabricated to cover up excessive use of force on the man that resulted in extensive injury to his face and body.
 He was found not guilty of all charges.